-I. The Eugene C. Figg, Jr. Civil Engineering Scholarship may be presented annually to one undergraduate civil engineering student who will use the scholarship for their junior or senior tuition expenses and fees.
+- The Eugene C. Figg, Jr. Civil Engineering Scholarship may be presented annually to 1 undergraduate civil engineering student who will use the scholarship for their junior or senior tuition expenses and fees.

-- b.
-Application must include (1) completed application form; (2)statement by the applicant addressing his/her interest in bridge design or construction; (3) brief financial statement outlining how the applicant will finance his/her education if an award is granted; (4) detailed annual budget; (5) official transcripts; (6) resume; and (7) minimum of two letters of recommendation to be completed by members of the faculty.
+- Application must include (1) completed application form; (2) statement by the applicant addressing his/her interest in bridge design or construction; (3) detailed annual budget; (4) official transcript; (5) resume; and (6) minimum of two sealed letters of recommendation, one of which must be from a faculty member.

-- b.
-The recipient will be notified of selection in May by the Executive Director of ASCE.
+- The recipient will be notified of selection in May by the Executive Director of ASCE.

 American Society of Civil Engineers

 1801 Alexander Bell Drive

 Attn: Honors and Awards Program

 All application requirements must be fulfilled.
 Incomplete applications will not be considered.